bergmanlab/TELR/docs/01_Installation.md

 # Installation
+## Use Conda to install software dependencies
-TELR is written in python3 and is designed to run on linux operating systems.
-Installation of software dependencies for McClintock is automated by Conda, thus a working installation of Conda is required to install McClintock.
+TELR is written in python3 and is designed to run on linux operating system.
+Installation of software dependencies for TELR is automated by Conda, thus a working installation of Conda is required to install TELR.
 Conda can be installed via the Miniconda installer.

 ### Installing Miniconda (Python 3.X)
 ```